 … and in the USA now

-In the practice of the contemporary West however parties expressing really crucial dissenting views do not exist.
-No party for example dares to promote and stand for the ideas like in this Platform, though no law prohibits them.
-These ideas do not have much traction not because they are wrong, but because for the most people in America they seem already impossible to fulfill in any foreseeable future – see (*)!
-For example, people have already submitted (though reluctantly) to the outrages such as…
+In the practice of the contemporary West, however, parties expressing really crucial dissenting views do not exist.
+No party, for example, dares to promote and stand for the ideas like those in this Platform, though no law prohibits them from doing so.
+These ideas do not have much traction not because they are wrong, but because for most people in America they seem already impossible to fulfill in any foreseeable future – see (*)!
+For example, people have already submitted (though reluctantly) to such outrages as…

-· De facto usage of the second language (Spanish) by the government and businesses, and all kind of services to illegal residents;
+· The de facto usage of a second language (Spanish) by the government and businesses, and all kind of services to illegal residents;

-· Overwhelming spread of sodomy top down – down to kindergartens;
+· The overwhelming spread of sodomy top down – down to kindergarten;

-· Islamization of America and massive presence of muslims and mosques (already 3100+);
+· The islamization of America and the massive presence of muslims and mosques (already 3100+);

-The conservative people are tired and not used to resort to lasting dissent and resistance.
-They have already accepted that the outrages mentioned above and many others are here to stay (while America of the Founders will surely not stay under such conditions, but what can they do?)
+The conservative people are tired and not used to resorting to lasting dissent and resistance.
+They have already accepted that the outrages mentioned above and many others are here to stay.
+(America as in the time of the Founders would surely not have stayed under such conditions, but what can the conservatives do?)

-once to reach this or that representative, which answers with blatant
+once to reach this or that representative, who answers with blatant

 refusals.
 No matter that the replies were lies, the people concede and